Tennessee's embrace of conservative Michigan college sours

 Whether he helped himself was unclear.
 The governor, hardly rallying to Arnn’s side, declined to comment on whether he would support the state’s Public Charter School Commission overturning the local boards’ rejections of Hillsdale’s charter school applications.
 The commission was created in 2019 and Lee has hand-selected all nine members.

-A spokesperson for the commission says just one of the three Hillsdale-affiliates has filed to appeal its rejection.
+A spokesperson for the commission says all three Hillsdale affiliates have filed to appeal their rejections.

 Associated Press writers Jonathan Mattise in Nashville, Tennessee, and Collin Binkley in Boston contributed to this report.